-2.2.1 For the checking of the input data, the following shall be submitted:

-.1 main dimensions;

-.2 lines plan, plotted or numerically;

-.3 hydrostatic data and cross curves of stability (including drawing of the buoyant hull);

-.4 definition of ship spaces and compartments with moulded volumes, centres of gravity and permeability;

-.5 layout plan for all watertight structures and bulkheads with all internal and external opening points including their connected spaces, and reference to the source materials used in measuring the spaces, such as general arrangement plan and subdivision plan.
-The subdivision limits, longitudinal, transverse and vertical, shall be included;
+- 2.2.1 For the checking of the input data, the following shall be submitted: - .1 main dimensions; - .2 lines plan, plotted or numerically; - .3 hydrostatic data and cross curves of stability (including drawing of the buoyant hull); - .4 definition of ship spaces and compartments with moulded volumes, centres of gravity and permeability; - .5 layout plan for all watertight structures and bulkheads with all internal and external opening points including their connected spaces, and reference to the source materials used in measuring the spaces, such as general arrangement plan and subdivision plan.
+The subdivision limits, longitudinal, transverse and vertical, shall be included; - .6 light loading conditions; - .7 loading condition at draught up to the summer load line; - .8 coordinates of opening points with their level of tightness (e.g., weathertight or unprotected); - .9 watertight door location coordinates with pressure calculation;

-.6 light service condition;

-.7 load line draught;

-.8 coordinates of opening points with their level of tightness (e.g., weathertight or unprotected);

-.9 watertight door location coordinates with pressure calculation;

-.10 side contour and wind profile;

-.11 cross and down flooding devices and the calculations thereof according to IMO resolution MSC.362(92) with information about diameter, valves, pipe lengths and coordinates of inlet/outlet;

-.12 pipes in damaged area when the destruction of these pipes results in progressive flooding;

-.13 damage extensions and definition of damage cases.
+- .10 side contour and wind profile; - .11 cross and down flooding devices and the calculations thereof according to IMO resolution MSC.362(92) with information about diameter, valves, pipe lengths and coordinates of inlet/outlet; - .12 pipes in damaged area when the destruction of these pipes results in progressive flooding; - .13 damage extensions and definition of damage cases.